jeremy0x/dexscreener-clone/README.md

 A comprehensive cryptocurrency terminal application built with Next.js 15 and React 19, featuring real-time token data, price charts, transaction history, and portfolio tracking.
 This project demonstrates how to build a modern crypto dashboard similar to Dexscreener using Moralis APIs.

-> **🚀 Recently Migrated to Next.js 15 & React 19!** This project has been fully migrated from Create React App to Next.js 15 with App Router, featuring the latest React 19 for improved performance and modern development experience.

 ## Video Tutorial

 📺 [Watch the step-by-step tutorial on YouTube](https://youtu.be/ps4vYIGpfhE)